rust-lang/book/src/ch15-01-box.md

 would take to store the largest of its variants.

-Contrast this to what happens when the Rust compiler looks at a recursive type like `List<T>` in Listing 15-2.
-The compiler tries to figure out how much memory is needed to store value of `List<T>`, and starts by looking at the `Cons` variant.
-The `Cons` variant holds a value of type `T` and a value of type `List<T>`, so it can use however much the size of `T` is plus the size of `List<T>`.
-To figure out how much memory a `List<T>` needs, it looks at its variants, starting with the `Cons` variant.
-The `Cons` variant holds a value of type `T` and a value of type `List<T>`, and this continues infinitely.
+Contrast this to what happens when the Rust compiler looks at a recursive type like `List` in Listing 15-2.
+The compiler tries to figure out how much memory is needed to store value of `List`, and starts by looking at the `Cons` variant.
+The `Cons` variant holds a value of type `i32` and a value of type `List`, so `Cons` needs an amount of space equal to the size of an `i32` plus the size of a `List`.
+To figure out how much memory a `List` needs, it looks at its variants, starting with the `Cons` variant.
+The `Cons` variant holds a value of type `i32` and a value of type `List`, and this continues infinitely.
 Rust can't figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-3.

 The compiler did give a helpful suggestion in the error output: